 Letter to ISBE regarding Short-Term Approval

-Recently, Valerie Brosius, ISHA President, Tena McNamara, ISHA Past-President, Karen Kockler, School Affairs Committee Co-Chair, and Jean Smitley, School Affairs Committee Member, participated in the Short-Term Approval Stakeholder discussion with the Illinois State Board of Education (ISBE) to proactively address shortages of speech-language pathologists and audiologists in the school setting.
+In late June of 2020, the Illinois State Board of Education (ISBE) invited school support personnel representatives, which included members of ISHA, to participate in the Short-Term Approval Stakeholder discussion to proactively address shortages of speech-language pathologists and audiologists in the school setting.
 After participating in the discussion, ISHA remains opposed to reinstatement of the Speech-Language Pathology Paraprofessional (SLPP) endorsement for bachelor-level graduates.
-A letter was sent to ISBE to outline the specific reasons that ISHA opposes the reinstatement of SLPPs.
+ISHA, as a professional organization representing speech-language pathologists and audiologists, made their voice heard in a letter sent on July 9th.
+This letter outlined the specific reasons that ISHA opposes the reinstatement of SLPPs.